A1exrebys/arduino/README.txt

 		Now we can toggle led state depending on logic level on INT0 using interrupts.

-uart/uart_drv: simple uart driver. we can test in witj led,
+uart/uart_drv: simple uart driver. we can test in with led,
 		if we receive 1 - led on and if we receive
 		0 - led off.

+i2c/i2c_drv: add implemetnation i2c driver.
+Iw you want to test it,
+		plese take you own i2c device and include your program in while loop in main function.